cardano-foundation/CIPs/CIP-????/README.md

 Note: I will use record / Plutus Data exchangibly throughout the document.

 ## Abstract
+Plutus Data on Cardano represent product types and are usually identified on chain by a combination of a constructor ID and their fields, i.e. for `type OptionalInt = None | Some (x:Integer)` we would get Plutus Data representing `None` with constructor ID 0 and no fields as well as Plutus Data representing `Some n` with constructor ID 1 and a single field with value `n` (an integer).
-Plutus Constructor IDs are currently heavily focused around their origin in Haskell.
+The existence and declaration of these constructor IDs are currently heavily focused around their origin in Haskell.
 They are usually used to distinguish different constructors of a single declared datatype.
 In contrast, one may introduce universally recognized datatypes that are identified by a unique constructor id and can be expected to behave in a specified way (i.e. contain specific fields with specific types).
 For this purpose, we introduce a generic way to compute an almost unique, deterministic and universal constructor id for objects based on their name and field types.
 Note that it is not expected that every language adopts this standard as a default (i.e. for Haskell-like languages there might not be much use of it).